Steve McQueen (director): 2008–2018: Breakthrough as filmmaker

 In 2012, McQueen debuted a new artistic installation "End Credits", which focuses on the political persecution of Paul Robeson, with over 10 hours each of video footage and audio recordings, unsynced.
-It has been exhibited at a number of locations including the Art Institute of Chicago, Whitney Museum of American Art in New York City, Perez Art Museum (Miami), and (upcoming June 2019) International Performing Arts festival in Amsterdam.
+It has been exhibited at a number of locations including the Art Institute of Chicago, Whitney Museum of American Art in New York City, Perez Art Museum (Miami), and (June 2019) International Performing Arts festival in Amsterdam.
 In 2014 he announced plans to do a feature film on Robeson with Harry Belafonte.

 In 2013, McQueen signed on to develop Codes of Conduct, a six-episode limited series for HBO.
 However, after the pilot episode was shot, HBO shut down production.
 He also worked on a BBC drama about the lives of black Britons, which follows a group of friends and their families from 1968 to 2014.

 In 2015, McQueen shot the video for Kanye West's single "All Day".
 The film was screened at Fondation Louis Vuitton in Paris on 7 March 2015 before the first concert of a four-night residency by the American artist, at the Frank Gehry-designed building, began.
 The film subsequently received its American premiere at the Los Angeles County Museum of Art in July 2015.

 In 2018, McQueen directed Widows, which was co-written with Gone Girl writer Gillian Flynn and based on the 1983 British series of the same name.
 Viola Davis starred in the heist thriller about four armed robbers who are killed in a failed heist attempt, only to have their widows step up to finish the job.
-He also directed a 1-minute commercial for Chanel's men fragrance Bleu de Chanel starring Gaspard Ulliel.
+He also directed a one-minute commercial for Chanel's men fragrance Bleu de Chanel starring Gaspard Ulliel.

-2020s: Anthology series
+2019–present: Streaming projects

 In 2019, it was announced that Small Axe, an anthology series of five films created and directed by McQueen, would be released on BBC One and Amazon Prime Video.
 Some form of the series had been in development since 2012, and was first announced in 2014.
 The series focuses on "five stories set within London's West Indian community from the late 1960s to the early '80s".
 Three films in the series premiered at the New York Film Festival, receiving critical acclaim.
 The series was released weekly on BBC One and Amazon Prime Video starting in November 2020.

 The anthology was a particularly personal project for McQueen, as it portrays the larger community that he grew up in.
 They are films he felt should have been made "35 years ago, 25 years ago, but they weren't".

 To close the Anthology, McQueen chose to base the final film, Education, on a story from his own life.